evolvingstuff/vdw2/content/posts/osteoporosis-society-uk-20-ng-vitamin-d-is-sufficient-loading-dose-300000-iu.md

 * They appear to be unaware of the many vitamin D3 supplements for vegetarians

-* <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Proof that Vitamin D Works</a> 50 proofs as of Sept 2014
+* [Proof that Vitamin D Works](/posts/proof-that-vitamin-d-works) 50 proofs as of Sept 2014

 > Note: There was only 1 proof as of the time that IoM stopped looking at data